Multi-Client Warehousing: Share the Cost, Minimize the Risk

 These trends also have a profound impact on the availability of labor, at a time when unemployment rates in the U.S. are extremely low.
 For example, The Wall Street Journal reported that in October 2018, the transportation and warehousing industries accounted for nearly 10 percent of job growth in the U.S. during that month.
 "E-commerce looks to be driving much of the hiring surge: The parcel and warehousing sectors each added 7,600 jobs in October as employers brace for another expected double-digit increase in online sales during the holiday season," says the Journal.

 The bottom line for manufacturers is that warehousing space – and the personnel needed to run facilities – is getting more expensive and scarcer.
-"We are at a point where warehouse vacancies are very low, and rents are going in the opposite direction," said Andy Moses, senior vice president of sales and solutions at Penske Logistics.
+"We are at a point where warehouse vacancies are very low, and rents are going in the opposite direction," said Andy Moses, senior vice president of solutions and sales strategy at Penske Logistics.

 While these imbalances are subject to short-term fluctuations such as demand surges during peak holiday periods and monthly ups and downs, overall, the inventory storage market is expected to track this way for some time.